vicmeow/codesandbox-vuepress/guide/README.md

  ---
  ```

- This component should be located in the `components` directory.
-Example: try the [Special Layout](/special-layout).
+Visit our [Special Layout Page](/special-layout) to see an example of a custom page layout in action.
+This component is located in the `.vuepress/components` directory, which is where you register custom layout components and other components you want to have global access to.

 ## Custom Themes

 When you want to create a custom VuePress theme, you add a `theme` directory under `.vuepress` (`.vuepress/theme`) and start by adding a `Layout.vue` file.
 From there it's the same as developing a normal Vue application.
-It is entirely up to you how to organize your theme.
+It is entirely up to you how you organize your theme.

 The content of your `markdown` files to be rendered will be available as a special global component called `<Content/>`.
 You will need to add this somewhere in your layout in order to render and display the content of the page/markdown file.